 (2) A licence that relates to a place specified in it is valid only for that place.

-(3) A licence that relates to an SRS specified in it is valid only for that SRS.
+(3) A licence that relates to an SSAN specified in it is valid only for that SSAN.

-(4) A licence that relates to a maximum quantity of an SRS specified in it is valid only for that quantity.
+(4) A licence that relates to a maximum quantity of an SSAN specified in it is valid only for that quantity.

+[Regulation 37 amended in Gazette 5 Feb 2016 p.
+363-4.]

 38. Licences may be surrendered

 (1) A licence holder may surrender the licence by giving it to the Chief Officer with written notice that it is being surrendered.